Richard-Burd/rubypython-example-setup/README.md

 4. `This Python code (also in a heredoc) is accepting a value defined in Ruby code.`
 5. `This Python file is being read by Ruby in the root directory.`
 6. `This Python file is being read by Ruby in the 'lib' directory.`
-7. `This is a Ruby string being passed to (and called back from) a Python function that is defined in a seperate Python file.`
+7. `This is a Ruby string being passed to (and called back from) a Python function that is defined in a separate Python file.`

-## Prerequisites
-I am running Ubuntu 18.04 and I had to install the `jdcal` and `et_xmlfile` Python libraries in order for the RubyPython gem to work.
-Without them I got errors when calling `RubyPython.start`.
-If you are new to Python, you can install the pip package manager then run the following commands in bash:
-1. `$ pip install jdcal`
-2. `$ pip install et_xmlfile`

 There is a <a href='https://github.com/halostatue/rubypython/issues/28'> discussion here </a>with more detail on this topic.
 I have the `pry`, `pry-byebug`, and `rubypython` Ruby gems in the `Gemfile` but you only need the `RubyPython` gem installed in order to get this environment working properly.